ErickOliveiraT/Backup-Manager/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Backup-Manager is a free open source script to sync a folder with Google Drive.
-It works by searching all not uploaded subfolders of a folder, compressing it and uploading to the cloud.
+It works by searching all non uploaded files and subfolders of a folder and uploading it to the cloud.

 ## Features